elunna/nerfhack-changelog/README.md

 **Key Details**
 - Dragon scales provide +3 AC when used as a cloak and add +3 AC to any scaled armor.
-- Scaled armor is **not automatically erodeproof**, maintaining the risk of erosion into the midgame.
+- Scaled armor is **not automatically erodeproof**, maintaining the risk of erosion into the mid-game.
 Players can still erodeproof their armor or attach scales to naturally erodeproof materials.
-- Following the system used in Nethack Fourk, if a player polymorphs and merges with their scaled armor, it will return after unpolymorphing.
+- Following the system used in NethackFourk, if a player polymorphs and merges with their scaled armor, it will return after unpolymorphing.
 This is an intentional buff, ensuring that players do not lose enchantments or scales.
 - **Potions of phasing** can also be used to graft dragon scales onto armor.

 **Other dragon scale notes:**
 * Dragon scales now weigh 80.
-* Shopkeepers price dragon-scaled armor at a high value (xnh).
+* Shopkeepers price dragon-scaled armor at a high value (xNetHack).
-* When wishing for dragon scales, any specified enchantment is nullified to +0 (xnh)
+* When wishing for dragon scales, any specified enchantment is nullified to +0 (xNetHack)
 * Dragon scales do not provide secondary intrinsics, they must be enchanted into scale-mail for the secondary effect to kick in.

 | Dragon     | Scales confer      | Scaled armor confers       |